szeiger/interact/README.md

 def dup(_): (a, b)
 ```

 When matching on another function instead of a constructor, a `_` wildcard must be used to mark the first argument (i.e. the principal port) as the designated return value of an assignment expression.
+The wildcard always expands to the return value of the nearest enclosing assignment.
 For example:

 ```
 def dup(_): (a, b)